chartergreenm/notes/README.md

 - Today's programming wisdom: "Simplicity is the ultimate sophistication.
 In software development, strive to write clean, readable, and maintainable code that solves the problem at hand without unnecessary complexity.
 Always remember that code is read far more often than it is written, and that a program that is easy to understand is easier to debug, extend, and improve over time."

 Also, "Premature optimization is the root of all evil." - Donald Knuth.
 This quote emphasizes that striving for efficiency too early in the development process can lead to complex, hard-to-maintain code.
 Instead, focus on writing clear and correct code first, then optimize if and when profiling indicates it's necessary.

+# 2024-02-08
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.
+First, identify the most important tasks and focus on them first.
+By prioritizing, you can ensure that you are making progress on the right things.

+Second, planning ahead is crucial.
+Before starting a new project or undertaking a task, take the time to plan out your approach.
+Think about the different aspects of the problem and how you will approach them.
+Creating a plan will also help to keep you organized and on track.
+You can use tools like Trello or Asana to help with task management and organization.
+ -- 211个词